-ALL staff recognise that children can abuse their peers
+ALL staff recognise that children can abuse their peers and that it can happen inside and outside of school.

-ALL allegations will be taken seriously, at Wood End Primary we understand that 'abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
-(KCSIE) ALL allegations will be carefully considered and all decisions will be made on a case by case basis in consultations with social care.
+ALL allegations will be taken seriously, at Wood End Primary we understand that 'abuse is abuse and should never be passed off as "banter", "just having a laugh" or "part of growing up".
+We have a zero tolerance approach to this behaviour.
+ALL allegations will be carefully considered and all decisions will be made on a case by case basis in consultations with social care.
 Referrals under safeguarding arrangements may be necessary, key specific considerations will include: